SanteriLahteenkorva/exuberant-ranker/README.md

 # exuberant-ranker

 Designed as a tool for making top lists and rankings.
 A learning project for getting to know Crystal.
+The goal is to make the ranker usable from command line first and then later on add a graphical user interface as an option.

 ## Installation